Late antiquity: Sculpture and art

 Nearly all of these more abstracted conventions could be observed in the glittering mosaics of the era, which during this period moved from being decoration—derivative from painting—used on floors (and walls likely to become wet) to become a major vehicle of religious art in churches.
 The glazed surfaces of the tesserae sparkled in the light and illuminated the basilica churches.
 Unlike with their fresco predecessors, much more emphasis was placed on demonstrating a symbolic fact rather than on rendering a realistic scene.
-As time progressed during the late antique period, art become more concerned with biblical themes and influenced by interactions of Christianity with the Roman state.
+As time progressed during the late antique period, art became more concerned with biblical themes and influenced by interactions of Christianity with the Roman state.
 Within this Christian subcategory of Roman art, dramatic changes were taking place in the depiction of Jesus.
 Jesus Christ had been more commonly portrayed as an itinerant philosopher, as a teacher or as the "Good Shepherd", resembling the traditional iconography of Hermes.
-He was increasingly given Roman élite status, and shrouded in purple robes like the emperors, with orb and scepter in hand — this new type of depiction is variously thought to be derived either from the iconography of Jupiter or from that of classical philosophers.
+He was increasingly given Roman élite status, and shrouded in purple robes like the emperors, with orb and sceptre in hand — this new type of depiction is variously thought to be derived either from the iconography of Jupiter or from that of classical philosophers.

 As for luxury arts, manuscript illumination on vellum and parchment emerged from the 5th century, with a few manuscripts of Roman literary classics like the Vergilius Vaticanus and the Vergilius Romanus, but increasingly with Christian texts, of which the Quedlinburg Itala fragment (420–430) is the oldest survivor.
 Carved ivory diptychs were used for secular subjects, as in the imperial and consular diptychs presented to friends, as well as for religious ones, both Christian and pagan—they seem to have been especially a vehicle for the last group of powerful pagans to resist Christianity, as in the late-4th-century Symmachi–Nicomachi diptych.
 Extravagant hoards of silver plate are especially common from the 4th century, including the Mildenhall Treasure, Esquiline Treasure, Hoxne Hoard, and the imperial Missorium of Theodosius I. Jewelry of the period sometimes incorporated older engraved gems.